EmilyBernard/Mod12-employeeTracker/README.md

 This Employee Tracker will enable owners and managers to quickly view departments, roles, and employees within the company.
 Users can add departments, roles, and employees as well as update current employees.

 ## Usage
 When opening the tracker, run 'npm start' in the command line to begin.
-The prompts will enable the user to acces information and also to add and update current information.
+The prompts will enable the user to access information and also to add and update current information.

 ## Project Status
 Submitted for evaluation